-- Describe the basic concepts and interrelation between food and liver health. - Identify various types of renal diseases and its dietary treatments. - Write down the process of dialysis and its role in renal disease. - Write down etiology and pathophysiology of Cardiovascular diseases. - Write down the concept of dietary management in cancer and inborn errors of metabolism.
+- Basic concepts and interrelation between food and liver health. - Various types of renal diseases and its dietary treatments. - Process of dialysis and its role in renal disease. - Etiology and pathophysiology of Cardiovascular diseases. - The concept of dietary management in cancer and inborn errors of metabolism.

-Unit I: Dietary management of liver disorders - Functions of liver, agents for liver damage, hepatitis, cirrhosis, hepatic encephalopathy, hepatic coma, cholilithiasis, pancreatitis.
+Unit I: Liver disorders - Functions of liver, agents for liver damage, fatty liver, effect of alcohol on liver, hepatitis, cirrhosis, hepatic encephalopathy, hepatic coma - Etiology, dietary modifications and MNT.